 What does a Surgical Technologist do?

-Surgical technologists play an important role as part of the medical team providing surgical care.
+Surgical technologists play an important role as part of the operating room team.

 Our experienced faculty combine classroom instruction and hands-on learning.
 Students train in our newly renovated surg tech lab to prepare for success in any operating room.

-Every student is required to complete a 500-hour externship.
-With opportunities at area hospitals you will be able to work along side surgical professionals in real operating rooms.
+Every student is required to complete a 405-hour externship.
+With opportunities at area hospitals you will be able to work alongside surgical professionals in real operating rooms.
 Under the guidance of an experienced surgical technologist instructor, students gain the experience they need to enter this profession with confidence!

 All graduates will be prepared to sit for the National Board of Surgical Technology and Surgical Assisting (NBSTSA) certification.
 Our faculty even holds special study sessions to prepare you for your certification.

 Learn and practice the core skills of the surgical technology field: